borntofrappe/game-development/04 Super Mario Bros/Prep/Character 0/README.md

 # Character 0

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Super Mario Bros — Final`.

 ## Sprite

 The demo consider the sprites of the character from `character.png`.
 Each sprite is 16 pixels wide by 20 tall, and the specific script renders the first sprite in the center of the game's window, on the top of the first row.
 To this end, the logic to decide whether or not to render a row of bricks is slightly modified.